near/docs/docs/tutorials/multiplayergame.md

 ---
+id: multiplayer-game
-name: A multiplayer "Place" game
+title: A multiplayer "Place" game
-route: /tutorials/multiplayergame
-menu: Tutorials
 ---

 # A multiplayer "Place" game with shared world state.